AbdelSayedahmed/ISP-Fibonacci-Sequence/README.md

 ***
 ### Edge Cases and Concerns
-As mentioned before, for the second implementation, there is a chance the function will not give the correct result, for higher n values, because of its time complexity.
-As for the first implementation, the only concern is large n values because they can cause overflow issues.
-For the third implementation, the Fibonacci search algorithm is designed to handle various edge cases, including empty arrays, single element arrays, elements at the beginning or end, nonexistent elements, non-integer inputs, and large input sizes.
+For the first and second implementation, there is a chance the function will not give the correct result, for higher n values, because of its time complexity and/or cause overflow issues .
+As for the third implementation, the Fibonacci search algorithm is designed to handle various edge cases, including empty arrays, single element arrays, elements at the beginning or end, nonexistent elements, non-integer inputs, and large input sizes.
 The algorithm should handle empty arrays and return appropriate results.
 If the array contains only one element, the search should return 0 if present.

 ***
 ### Citations